 \paragraph{Embedding Models} To ensure fair comparison, identical text encoding models are utilized across all methods.
 Three embedding models are employed for comprehensive evaluation: jina-embeddings-v2-small-en (33M parameters), nomic-embed-text-v1.5 (137M parameters), and BGE-M3 (570M parameters).
 These models typically represent different scales and architectures, thereby enabling thorough assessment of chunking performance across varying embedding capacities.

-\paragraph{Generative Model} For text generation, Qwen3-8B~\cite{qwen3technicalreport} is employed as the backbone language model, deployed via vLLM for efficient inference.
+\paragraph{Generative Model} For text generation, Qwen3-8B~\cite{qwen3technicalreport} is employed as the backbone language model, deployed via vLLM~\cite{kwon2023efficient} for efficient inference.
 To guarantee fair comparison and reproducibility, greedy decoding with temperature set to 0 is employed by Qwen3-8B.

 \paragraph{Baseline Methods} \emph{FreeChunker} is compared against several representative chunking approaches. \textbf{(1) Traditional Chunking} represents the traditional approach that first splits text by periods to preserve semantic integrity, then iteratively accumulates sentences until exceeding predefined token limits (256 tokens); \textbf{(2) Semantic Chunking} employs SemanticChunker~\cite{langchain2024semanticchunker} to perform embedding similarity-based chunking using sentence embeddings to identify natural breakpoints in the text.
-The breakpoint threshold type set to "percentile" and breakpoint threshold amount set to 50.0; \textbf{(3) Meta-Chunking}~\cite{DBLP:journals/corr/abs-2410-12788} employs perplexity-based semantic boundary detection with two sub-methods: PPL Chunking and Margin Sampling, utilizing Qwen/Qwen2.5-1.5B-Instruct model \cite{qwen2} for text chunking.
-PPL Chunking adopts the threshold of 0.5 as recommended in the original paper, while Margin Sampling uses default settings; \textbf{(4) LumberChunker}~\cite{DBLP:conf/emnlp/DuarteMGF0O24} provides LLM-guided chunk boundary prediction; however, due to excessive processing time for long texts, it is excluded from comparisons involving lengthy documents.
+The breakpoint threshold type is set to "percentile" and the breakpoint threshold amount is set to 50.0; \textbf{(3) Meta-Chunking}~\cite{DBLP:journals/corr/abs-2410-12788} employs perplexity-based semantic boundary detection with two sub-methods: PPL Chunking and Margin Sampling, utilizing Qwen/Qwen2.5-1.5B-Instruct model \cite{qwen2} for text chunking.
+PPL Chunking adopts the threshold of 0.5 as recommended in the original paper, while Margin Sampling uses default settings; \textbf{(4) LumberChunker}~\cite{DBLP:conf/emnlp/DuarteMGF0O24} provides LLM-guided chunk boundary prediction, utilizing the same configuration as the Generative Model.

 \paragraph{\emph{FreeChunker} Setting} The Sentenizer module adopts \textbf{Traditional Chunking} as the foundational sentence splitting method, with the same setting.
 For the granularity configuration, the simplest combination of three granularities is directly preset: (1, 2, 4).
 This setup ensures efficient processing while providing multi-scale context coverage.